Mary Poppins Returns: Plot

-The scene is set in London, during the Great Depression.
-Michael Banks lives in his childhood home with his three children, John, Annabel and Georgie, after the death of his wife, Kate, a year earlier.
+During the Great Depression, Michael Banks lives in his London childhood home with his three children, John, Annabel and Georgie, his wife Kate having died a year earlier.
 Michael has taken a loan from his employer, the Fidelity Fiduciary Bank, and is three months behind on payments.
 Wilkins, the bank's corrupt new chairman, sends associates to warn him that his house will be repossessed if the loan is not repaid in full by Friday.
+Michael mourns Kate and expresses concern about raising his children without her ("A Conversation").
 Michael and his sister Jane recall that their father left them shares in the bank that should cover the loan, and they search the house for the share certificate.
 During the search, Michael finds his childhood kite and disposes of it.

-The children visit a local park and Georgie, who has found the kite, flies it.
+The children visit a local park, and Georgie, who has found the kite, flies it.
 Mary Poppins descends from the sky with the kite in her hand.
 She takes the children home and announces that she will take charge of them as their nanny.
 She draws a bath for the three children, leading to underwater adventures ("Can You Imagine That?").

 Michael visits the bank seeking proof of his shares, but Wilkins denies that there are any records before covertly destroying the page from the official ledger.
 Annabel and John decide to sell their mother's 'priceless' bowl to pay off the debt.
 Georgie tries to stop them, and the bowl becomes damaged while the three fight over it.
 Jack, a lamplighter and Bert's former apprentice, greets Mary Poppins and joins her and the children on a trip into the scene decorating the bowl.
-During their visit to the Royal Doulton Music Hall ("A Cover is Not the Book"), Georgie is kidnapped by a talking wolf, weasel, and badger that are repossessing their belongings, and Annabel and John set out to rescue him.
+During their visit to the Royal Doulton Music Hall ("A Cover is Not the Book"), Georgie is kidnapped by a talking wolf, weasel, and badger who are repossessing their belongings, and Annabel and John set out to rescue him.
 They do so successfully, fall off the edge of the bowl, and wake in their beds.
-Realizing they are hurting after the loss of their mother; Mary sings them a lullaby ("The Place Where Lost Things Go").
+Realizing they are hurting after the loss of their mother, Mary sings them a lullaby ("The Place Where Lost Things Go").